COASTAL DECOR

 Coastal Decorating Ideas

-It’s also important to consider the amount of light you have in various rooms in your home, as lighting can have a dramatic impact on color.
-Hanging paint samples on the wall in several places, and viewing how the light affects the color at various times during the day is a great way to determine what the final result will be.
+It’s also important to consider the amount of light in various rooms in your home, as lighting can dramatically impact color.
+Hanging paint samples on the wall in several places and viewing how the light affects the color at various times during the day is a great way to determine the final result.

 Sea Fare